Johan-Artman/Johan-Artman/README.md

 #
 <p align="Left">
-  <code>Digital Fortune Teller (Aspiring Developer/Data Enthusiast)</code>
+  <code>Digital Fortune Teller (Developer/Data Enthusiast)</code>
 </p>
-I’m an aspiring developer exploring the worlds of data science and machine learning.
+I’m a computer information systems graduate exploring the worlds of data science and machine learning.
 I’m on a journey to reveal hidden patterns, forecast trends, and tell the stories hidden within the data.
 I aim to transform raw information into meaningful insights and build tools that help people see the future more clearly.

 ---